VinAIResearch/PhoBERT/README.md

 Pre-trained PhoBERT models are the state-of-the-art language models for Vietnamese ([Pho](https://en.wikipedia.org/wiki/Pho), i.e. "Phở", is a popular food in Vietnam):

- - Two versions of PhoBERT "base" and "large" are the first public large-scale monolingual language models pre-trained for Vietnamese.
-PhoBERT pre-training approach is based on [RoBERTa](https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.md)  which optimizes the [BERT](https://github.com/google-research/bert) pre-training method for more robust performance.
+ - Two PhoBERT versions of "base" and "large" are the first public large-scale monolingual language models pre-trained for Vietnamese.
+PhoBERT pre-training approach is based on [RoBERTa](https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.md)  which optimizes the [BERT](https://github.com/google-research/bert) pre-training procedure for more robust performance.
- - PhoBERT outperforms previous monolingual and multilingual approaches, obtaining new state-of-the-art performances on three downstream Vietnamese NLP tasks of Part-of-speech tagging, Named-entity recognition and Natural language inference.
+ - PhoBERT outperforms previous monolingual and multilingual approaches, obtaining new state-of-the-art performances on four downstream Vietnamese NLP tasks of Part-of-speech tagging, Dependency parsing, Named-entity recognition and Natural language inference.

-The general architecture and experimental results of PhoBERT can be found in our [following paper](https://arxiv.org/abs/2003.00744):
+The general architecture and experimental results of PhoBERT can be found in our [paper](https://arxiv.org/abs/2003.00744):

     @article{phobert,
     title     = {{PhoBERT: Pre-trained language models for Vietnamese}},